paranlee/paranlee.github.io/hugo/README.md

 # paranlee.github.io

-This driectory is a silo for the Hugo website.
+This directory is a silo for the Hugo website.